deividas-strole/ai-agent-with-python/README.md

 **A.I.
 Agent with Python** is an experimental project that demonstrates building an intelligent agent capable of performing tasks, processing natural language, and interacting with users.
 This project showcases Python-based AI logic, modular design, and simple automation workflows.

-Developed by **Deividas Strole**, Full-Stack Software Engineer, as a learning and portfolio project for exploring AI concepts in Python.
+Developed as a learning and portfolio project for exploring AI concepts in Python.

 ---